ucla/lti-media-resources/README.md

       - Enter port 8080 for the Port Mappings
    2. Add the container for the nginx server (Image URI can be found in the ECR)
       - Enter port 80 for the Port Mappings
+      - Enter port 443 (SSL) for the Port Mappings
 6. Create task definition

 ### Creating ECS Service